Réseau Ferroviaire Rapide: Line E

-Line E is the shortest line of the network, running over a distance of 9 kilometres and 7 stations on an east–west route from Tunis Central to Bougatfa.
+Line E is the shortest line of the network, running over a distance of 9 km and 7 stations on an east–west route from Tunis Central to Bougatfa.
 Unlike lines A and D, Line E runs mostly on an entirely new alignment, serving the communities on the northern and western shores of Lake Séjoumi, an area previously unserved by any form of rail transit.
-As a result, the line, which opened on the 20th of March 2023, mostly runs elevated and at-grade.
+As a result, the line, which opened on March 20, 2023, mostly runs elevated and at-grade.